 The programme has two registration points in the year: October and April.
-There are four study sessions in a year, each lasting 10 weeks.
-Sessions begin in October, January, April and July.
+There are two study sessions in a year, also beginning in October and April, each lasting 20 weeks.
 Each session is following by an assessment submission point.

-Students have an online induction session available through the virtual learning environment (VLE) prior to the start of their study session.
+Students have an online induction session available through the Virtual Learning Environment (VLE) prior to the start of their study session.
 This includes orientation of their learning environment and guidance on the structure and learning expectations for the module.